harness/developer-hub/kb/continuous-integration/harness-cloud-faqs.md

 **Supply Chain Security**:

-* **Preventing Tampering**: SLSA helps in preventing unauthorized changes to software artifacts at various stages of the supply chain.
+* **Preventing Tampering**: SLSA helps prevent unauthorized changes to software artifacts at various stages of the supply chain.
 * **Reducing Risks of Compromise**: By following SLSA guidelines, companies can reduce the risk of supply chain attacks, where malicious actors might try to inject vulnerabilities or backdoors into software during its development or distribution.

 **Compliance and Assurance**: